nwisbeta/github.io/pages/app_design/standard-features.md

 The app must show a one-month history of alerts, loading 10 items at a time.
 Feed/watchlist icons must signal alerts/important notices on the bottom menu.

-_HOW ARE CRITICAL AND IMPORTANT ALERT BEHAVIOURS DIFFERENT HERE?_

 ### Example alert notification
 <img src="/images/examples/design-standards-sf-feed-notification-icon.png" style="max-width: 100px;">